In this post: The 12V Battery: Finding the Best Option for You

 The 12V Battery: Finding the Best Option for You

-One of the most important factors to consider when choosing a 12V battery is deciding which type of battery will meet your specific needs.
-Depending on what you’re powering, there are several types of 12V batteries to choose from.
-We’re talking about flooded lead-acid batteries, gel batteries, AGM batteries, and lithium batteries.
+One of the most important factors to consider when choosing a 12V battery is deciding which battery type will meet your specific needs.
+Depending on what you’re powering, there are several types of 12V batteries to choose from, each utilizing different battery technology.
+We’re talking about flooded lead-acid batteries, gel batteries, AGM batteries, and lithium batteries (LiFePO4 – not lithium ion batteries).

-Each type of battery has its own set of pros and cons, such as cost, maintenance requirements, lifespan, and performance in different environments.
-By understanding the differences between these batteries, you can make an informed decision on which is best for your particular needs.
+Each type has its pros and cons, like cost, maintenance requirements, lifespan, and performance in different environments.
+By understanding these batteries you can decide which is best for your needs.
 Keep reading to learn more!

 What is a 12v Battery Used for?

-12-volt batteries are often used to power the following things: RVs and campers, bass boats, UTVs, zero-turn lawnmowers, golf carts, trolling motors, and more.
-In fact, many business owners use them to power commercial equipment, such as lift gates, floor sweepers, small forklifts, floor scrubbers, and more.
-With a dependable 12V battery you can power so many different things!
+You can use 12V batteries to power the following things: RVs and campers, bass boats, UTVs, zero-turn lawnmowers, golf carts, trolling motors, and more.
+Many business owners use them to power commercial equipment, such as lift gates, floor sweepers, small forklifts, floor scrubbers, and more.
+With a dependable 12V battery you can power many things beyond your trolling motor and RV!

-As with other rechargeable batteries, a 12V battery stores energy for later use.
-This means you can partially drain your battery and recharge it over and over again.
+Like other rechargeable batteries, a 12V battery stores energy for later use.
+That means you can partially drain your battery and recharge it repeatedly.
 With a lithium 12V battery, you can repeat this process about 3,000 – 5,000 times.
 With a traditional lead-acid battery, 500 – 1,000 cycles are more common.

-There are a huge variety of 12V batteries available on the market, and it can be hard to make a good decision without some context.
-That’s why we’ve listed several of the different types of 12V batteries to consider below – so let’s take a look!
+There’s a variety of 12V batteries available on the market, and it can be hard to make a good decision without some context.
+Lithium batteries provide more power compared to traditional lead-acid batteries (including AGM batteries) and last much longer than just a few years, making them ideal for applications like trolling motors, RVs, and many other applications.
+But there are pros and cons to each battery type.
+We’ve described the main types of 12V batteries to consider below – so let’s take a look!

 Ionic 12V lithium battery in a bass boat on a lake, and a quote about discharge and recharge capacity on the bottom.

-When it comes to deep-cycle batteries, there are usually two categories to choose from: lead acid and LiFeP04 lithium.
+There are usually two categories of deep-cycle batteries: lead acid and LiFeP04 lithium, each forming a different battery system.
 Do keep in mind that there are multiple versions of lead-acid batteries.
 To explain things a bit better, we’ll talk about a few different types:

 Unlike flooded lead-acid batteries that use liquid electrolyte solutions, these lead-acid batteries use gel.
 Did the name give it away?
 This special solution creates the chemical reaction necessary to store a charge.
-These batteries are sealed, so they don’t have to be installed upright.
+A regulator valve is essential to manage the internal pressure during charging and discharging.
+These are sealed batteries, so they don’t have to be installed upright.
 The big win for this battery type is the inability of its contents to spill.

 The major drawback, however, is how finicky they are when charging and discharging.
-You’ll need to keep a close eye to avoid damaging them.
+You need to keep a close eye to avoid damaging them.
 Discharge them too much and you might damage them.
 Charge them too much and you might do the same thing.
-The gel is fragile, and can easily burn if used in high-amperage situations.
+The gel is fragile and can burn easily in high-amperage situations.

 AGM, or “Absorbent Glass Mat” batteries are another type of sealed lead-acid battery.
-With this design, lead plates are placed between fiberglass mats to make them more resistant to spills and vibrations.
-They give off minimal gassing, so they can be used in areas that are less ventilated than others.
+They are commonly used for applications requiring shore power, providing reliable energy without as much of a need for frequent maintenance.
+In this design, lead plates are placed between fiberglass mats to make them more resistant to spills and vibrations.
+They give off minimal gassing so you can use them in areas less ventilated than others.

 These batteries are somewhat sensitive to overcharging and high voltages, though.
-In general, you’re going to want a full charge between uses, which can be frustrating and time-consuming.
+Generally, you’ll want a full charge between uses, which can be frustrating and time-consuming.

 AGM batteries are the most expensive lead-acid batteries.
 But despite their higher cost, they tend to be a decent option thanks to their resistance to spills, vibrations, and shock.